ramanakshay/clip/README.md

 $ wget http://images.cocodataset.org/annotations/annotations_trainval2017.zip -O data/mscoco/annotations_trainval2017.zip
 $ unzip data/mscoco/annotations_trainval2017.zip -d data/mscoco
 ```
 Note: The input text is tokenized using the DistilBERTTokenizer from HuggingFace.
-You can set your desired context size and enable shuffling (between multiple captions) in the config file.
+You can set your desired context size and enable shuffling (between :multiple captions) in the config file.
 Input images are also resized to (224,224) which is the input size of the ResNet50 model.
 ## Model

 CLIP model consists of two encoder: